snaeker58/snaeker58/README.md

 ## My Background

-I've suck ass in many different programing languages (Python, C#, JavaScript, Java, Rust) and also have designed some robots and thingies in Fusion 360.
+I suck ass in many different programing languages (Python, C#, JavaScript, Java, Rust) and also have designed some robots and thingies in Fusion 360.
 I primarly care about hardware.